Cholera Outbreak 1892

 Harper's Weekly, September 17, 1892

 The announcement of cholera on the ship caused a great deal of excitement in New York and in the country in general.
 All ships coming from Europe were detained longer than usual while health officials tried to determine the gravity of the threat.
-Inspections of other ships showed that there was Cholera on the Rugia which sailed from Hamburg on August 21 and the Normannia which had sailed from Hamburg on the 27.
+Inspections of other ships showed that there was cholera on the Rugia which sailed from Hamburg on August 21 and the Normannia which had sailed from Hamburg on the 27.
 Both ships had made other stops before leaving Europe.
 All of the deaths on these ships were in steerage.

 Steerage passengers from these ships were taken to Hoffman Island and bathed while the ships were disinfected.
 Infected passengers to Swinburne Island.
 All passengers regardless of class were detained on board.